 Choose your preferred Police station where you will transact and get the police clearance.
 Select the date and choose your preferred date and time (AM or PM) from the list of available dates.
 Then click Next.

 The police clearance online payment details will be displayed.
 Take note of the reference number that the system has issued.
 You’ll use the number for the police clearance fee payment.

 You will now be redirected to the payment page.
 Choose Landbank as your mode of payment, then click the Save Appointment button.
 Do not forget to save or note the generated Reference Number, as you will use this number later on.

-Click the Pay to Landbank button to proceed with payment.
+Click the Pay to Landbank button to proceed with the payment.
 It will take you to the LBP ePayment Portal, where you can pay online using your account with Landbank, GCash, or BancNet.
-Enter the Account Number and PIN and wait for the transaction details and payment summary to display.
+Enter the account number and PIN, and wait for the transaction details and payment summary to display.